 Car accidents leave thousands of people seriously injured every year.
 According to a study by the National Safety Council, the estimated cost of death, injuries and damages caused by traffic accidents was $432 billion in 2016.
 Expenses incurred by car accident victims not only are high, but other expenses also harm their quality of life, such as their inability to continue working and eventual loss of their jobs, as well as damage to their property.
 The minimum coverages are often not enough to cover all the damages, especially when it comes to permanent and irreversible injuries caused to a human being.

 Although much has been said about the interest of lawyers for the repeal of the law, let’s not forget that lawyers have the moral and ethical imperative to serve their clients.
-It is the duty of attorneys to ensure that those who have financial responsibility in an accident comply with their part.
+It is the duty of lawyers to ensure that those who have financial responsibility in an accident comply with their part.
 Attorneys will always seek the welfare of the client with or without the repeal.

 The fate of the bill is now in the hands of the Senate committee (SB 150).
 Their primary concern is the increase in the policies’ prices the new law would impose.
 Although the bill has been postponed, we hope discussions about this new policy moves forward so to improve the car insurance system for the well-being of all Floridians.